-“We just wanted to get people through until we could start building our products again,” St. Pierre says.
+“We just wanted to get people through until we could start building our products again,” St. Pierre said.
 “I’m hopeful that our core products are going to come back really strong.
 That’s where we ultimately want to be.”

 Features, specs, price

-Safety is obviously the top concern for mask production, but KEEN, Outdoor Research, and others are also getting granular with the tech specs of these new products—something their customers have come to expect when buying anything performance-related.
+Safety is obviously the top concern for mask production, but Keen, Outdoor Research, and others are also getting granular with the tech specs of these new products—something their customers have come to expect when buying anything performance-related.

 Outdoor Research’s masks are treated with HeiQ NPJ03 antiviral textile technology and come with three removable filters for added protection.
 “High breathability” is discussed in the product’s promo material.
-KEEN’s version is “consciously created with pure BCI-certified cotton canvas…[with] adjustable ear loops for a custom fit,” as one of the company’s reps described them to Outside Business Journal.
+Keen’s version is “consciously created with pure BCI-certified cotton canvas…[with] adjustable ear loops for a custom fit,” as one of the company’s reps described them to Outside Business Journal.
 The Hyperlite version is made of “interlock micro polyester with a skin-friendly, durable, water-repellent coating.”

 This kind of attention to detail and alignment with brand quality has allowed companies to charge anything from $20 for a pack of five (Hyperlite) to $25 for a single mask (Outdoor Research), though representatives from all three businesses say none of the mask lines aims to bring in big margins.

-“We took all the components and priced them together and considered what’s fair,” Wilson says.
+“We took all the components and priced them together and considered what’s fair,” Wilson said.
 “We’re not looking to make a huge profit here, we’re just looking to make a great product at a fair price.”